msavela/walstream/README.md

 2.  **A replication publication**: You need to create a publication on the tables you want to monitor.
 To capture changes from all tables, you can run:

     ```sql
-    CREATE PUBLICATION my_publication FOR ALL TABLES;
+    CREATE PUBLICATION publication FOR ALL TABLES;
     ```

     The `docker-entrypoint-initdb.d/create-publication.sh` script in this repository creates a publication named `publication` when using the provided Docker Compose setup.